romainmrad/VolSurface_Simulation/README.md

 - `02_BetaExtraction.ipynb` extracts the IV surface parameter timeseries from the data
 - `03_BetaSimulation.ipynb` simulates parameter trajectories and uses results for risk-management

+The [utils](notebooks/utils.py) file contains some functions used in the notebooks 2 and 3.

 ## Requirements

 ```